-PSYC114 Human Development 3 CLASS HOURS/3 CREDITS

-The course in normal human development shall take a look at developmental life sequences of humans from an historical and contemporary view of theories of development and learning.
+PSYC114 Human Development 3 CLASS HOURS/3 CREDITS The course in normal human development shall take a look at developmental life sequences of humans from an historical and contemporary view of theories of development and learning.
 Emphasis will be on the interaction and adaptation in the process of human maturation in growth, movement, perception, cognition, communication, social interaction, and activities of daily living.

 PSYC200 Educational Psychology 3 CLASS HOURS/3 CREDITS Educational Psychology is designed to cover five broad topics: development, learning, lesson and classroom management, assessment and characteristics of learners.
 The development component focuses on developmental theories of cognition and affect as they relate to education.
 The learning component presents behavioral and cognitive perspectives on learning, problem solving, critical-thinking and reasoning.
 The classroom management component focuses on the evaluation of learner characteristics to include those with exceptionalities and ethnically diverse learners.
 Topics may include the definition of a reflective teacher; cognitive, personal, gender, social, and moral development; individual and group differences; behavioral and cognitive approaches to learning and thinking; motivation and instruction; and assessment.
 This course provides basic knowledge from the discipline of psychology as related to the field of education and application of this basic knowledge to improve the quality and outcome of the educational process.
-(Prerequisites: PSYC101, EDUC102, EDUC105, HSVC120 or permission of instructor.)
+(Prerequisite: PSYC101)

 PSYC210 Abnormal Psychology 3 CLASS HOURS/3 CREDITS This course explores the diagnosis, treatment and care of the symptoms associated with abnormal behavior.
-The theoretical causes of various types of psychological disorder - particularly the neurotic, psychotic, and mood disorders will be presented as will a historical perspective and mood disorders will be presented as will a historical perspective regarding treatment.
+The theoretical causes of various types of psychological disorder - particularly the neurotic, psychotic, and mood disorders will be presented as will a historical perspective regarding treatment.
 The history surrounding the treatment of mental illness will be discussed.
 The psychodynamic, cognitive behavioral and medical model approaches to treatment will be emphasized (Coprerequisite: PSYC101, PSYC200)

-PSYC211 Social Psychology 3 CLASS HOURS/3 CREDITS This course surveys the major areas of social psychology - the science of individual human behavior in social situations.
+PSYC211 Social Psychology 3 CLASS HOURS/3 CREDITS

+This course surveys the major areas of social psychology - the science of individual human behavior in social situations.
 The course emphasizes an understanding of the important methods, terms, theories, and findings in the field of social psychology.
 By understanding social psychology we can become more aware of others and ourselves.
 It is required that you have passed an Introductory Psychology course before taking this class.
 The course employs primarily a lecture format, although your comments, questions, and discussion are strongly encouraged.
 (Prerequisite: PSYC170)